Burges Salmon, London

-This event will explore smart charging from diverse perspectives including government, charge-point manufacturers, aggregators, DNOs and OEMs.
-It will enable informed in-depth debate for key players in the energy and transport sectors looking to take advantage of smart charging and the benefits for the energy system.
+This event explored smart charging from diverse perspectives including government, charge-point manufacturers, aggregators, DNOs and OEMs.
+It enabled informed in-depth debate for key players in the energy and transport sectors looking to take advantage of smart charging and the benefits for the energy system.

 - James Morgan, policy advisor – energy team, Office for Low Emission Vehicles

 - Chris Cox, head of energy systems and infrastructure, Cenex

 - Alex Earl, UK country manager, Alfen

 - Clem Cowton, director of external affairs, Octopus Energy